-Upon initiation of the informal resolution process, an impartial facilitator, appointed by the Title IX Coordinator or Deputy Title IX Coordinator, will attempt to mediate the dispute through meetings with the parties.
+Upon initiation of the informal resolution process, the Title IX Coordinator will appoint an individual to facilitate an informal resolution.
+The appointed facilitator may be the Title IX Coordinator, a Deputy, or a trained third party.
+The facilitator will meet with both parties to discuss the options for informal resolution.
 Although face-to-face mediation or a restorative justice process may be suggested, parties will never be required to meet directly with one another as part of the informal resolution process.